unitaryfund/mitiq/CONTRIBUTING.md

 (myenv) make docs
 ```

-If you add new `/tests` directories, you might need to update the `Makefile`
+If you add new `/tests` directories, you will need to update the `Makefile`
-so that they will included as part of continuous integration.
+so that they will be included as part of continuous integration.

 ### Code style